Post Tender Milestones definition

 • Milestone 1 means achievement of annual Net Sales of at least $20,000,000 during the Calendar Year ending on December 31, 2021.

-• Milestone Date means the date set against the relevant Milestone in the Implementation Plan;
+• Milestone Date means the target date set out against the relevant Milestone in the Implementation Plan by which the Milestone must be Achieved;

 • Project Milestone means the project milestone set forth in Schedule-J;